-National Refreshment Day on July 29 brings our attention to the much-needed destressing activities we need to do for peace of mind and a healthy body.
+National Refreshment Day takes place on the fourth Thursday in July and will be celebrated on July 25 this year.
+The day draws our attention to the much-needed destressing activities we need to do for peace of mind and a healthy body.
 The 21st-century life, with all the technology and daily grind, leaves many of us feeling drained and exhausted to the point that even lifting a finger seems like the biggest chore.
 Moreover, the summer heat has got us all feeling lethargic, and just wanting the cool embrace of air-conditioning.
 However, apart from air-conditioning, you can also cool down and refresh yourself by indulging in refreshing drinks.
 For that reason, this holiday was made as a way to promote summer drinks, like beer or lemonade.
 Once you refresh yourself, you can be more productive and better able to carry out your day’s activities.

 History of National Refreshment Day

 National Refreshment Day was first commemorated in 2015 by Traveler Beers.
 The U.S.-based company was established in 2012.
 The founders wanted to integrate European shandy flavors with American ones in order to bring a refreshing touch and look to the beer scene in America.
 The Traveler Beer Company, located in Burlington, has a range of popular beer selections.
 One of their most sought-after products is the Grapefruit Shandy, and it is described as having grapefruit’s refreshing flavor paired with a citrusy and tangy aroma.
 Beer, on its own, is a drink that has been served as a refreshment for over 10,000 years now.
 Commercialization of the drink has also led to people having easy and ready access to it.
 But if you are not a big fan of beer, don’t worry, we’ve got you covered with other refreshing activities.